Avaray/steam-status-signature-generator/README.md

-# 😎 Personal Steam Signature Generator
+# 😎 Steam Status Signature Generator

 <!-- Remember to change branches in badges after PR to main -->